#10: Sunset Beach

 1499 Arbutus Street

 In 2014, the late lamented local satire website Syrup Trap wrote an article called “Vancouver ranked the most city in the world”, teasing the symbiotic relationship between the media’s enthusiasm for clickbait lists and this city’s desire to be a little bit extra about everything, particularly when it comes to global validation.

 Anyways, if Vancouver is the most city, Kits is the most beach.

-People go through that phase where Kits is the place to be, and then you have kids, or don’t want to pay $2200 a month in a poorly ventilated 50-year-old apartment, and those memories recede.
+Lots of people go through that phase where Kits is the place to be, and then you have kids, or don’t want to pay $2200 a month in a poorly ventilated 50-year-old apartment, and those memories recede.

 Even when you’re no longer its target demographic, Kits is still great.
-The famed saltwater pool is one of those things every Vancouerite should do at least once, the accessible playground built for the Olympics has a steep curvy tunnel slide, the grass surrounding the beach is large enough to satisfy people who want to keep their toes dry.
+The famed saltwater pool is one of those things every Vancouerite should do at least once, the playground built for the Olympics has a steep curvy tunnel slide, the grass surrounding the beach is large enough to satisfy people who want to keep their toes dry.
 The tennis and basketball courts are kept in good condition, and there’s quieter (if rockier) parts of the beach to the north and west of the more packed section.

-Oh yeah, there’s *that* view, the towers of downtown closer than any of the other west side beaches, the curved nature of the park providing interesting looks to the west, north and east.
+Oh yeah, there’s also *that* view, the towers of downtown closer than any of the other west side beaches, the curved nature of the park providing interesting looks to the west, north and east.

 #4: Fraser River Park

 “Went last weekend because of the 5 stars and good recommendation it has, not my cup of tea.
 Big park but kind of dry, no many picnic tables or shaded places.
 Reviews say you can swimming here but I personally won’t do it.
 River/ ocean water was brown, maybe the time of the year?
 It had many dogs in the park and in the water.”

 #1 in Kerrisdale